reinator/tutorial_metabarcoding/_pages/conda_setup.md

 ==> For changes to take effect, close and re-open your current shell. <==
 ```

-Then as conda asked you, close your session and open it again.
+Then, as conda asked you, close your session and open it again.
 When you open it you should see something like:
 ```
 (base) user@bash:~$
 ```